Tom Foley: Term limits

 During his time in the House, Foley repeatedly opposed efforts to impose term limits on Washington state's elected officials, winning the support of the state's voters to reject term limits in a 1991 referendum; however, in 1992, a term limit ballot initiative was approved by the state's voters.

 Foley brought suit, challenging the constitutionality of a state law setting eligibility requirements on federal offices.
 Foley won his suit, with a United States District Court declaring that states did not have the authority under the United States Constitution to limit the terms of federal officeholders.

 However, in Foley's bid for a 16th term in the House, his Republican opponent, George Nethercutt, used the issue against him, citing the caption of the federal case brought by Foley, "Foley against the People of the State of Washington".
 Nethercutt vowed that if elected, he would not serve more than three terms in the House, though he ultimately served for five.
 Foley lost in a narrow race.
 While Foley had usually relied on large margins in Spokane to carry him to victory, in 1994 he won Spokane by only 9,000 votes, while Nethercutt did well enough in the rest of the district to win overall by just under 4,000 votes.
 Since Foley left office, no Democrat has garnered more than 45 percent of the district's vote.

 Foley became the first incumbent Speaker of the House to lose his bid for re-election since Galusha A. Grow in 1862.
 He is sometimes viewed as a political casualty of the term limits controversy of the early 1990s.
 President Clinton attributed Foley's defeat to his support for the Federal Assault Weapons Ban of 1994.
+Foley lost his seat in the Republican Revolution.